Real Estate Transactions

 - the purchase and sale of residential, commercial and industrial properties

 - mortgages, loans and refinances

 - First Nations land transfers

 - builders liens

-Whenever possible, consult your lawyer before signing any contract for the purchase and sale of real estate.
-We can help ensure that the contract does indeed say what you think your agreement says.
-We can also ensure all required clauses are included, such as those dealing with holdbacks, conditions, inspections, financing, deficiencies and the responsibility for payment of GST.
+Whenever possible, consult with a lawyer before signing a contract for the purchase and sale of real estate.
+We can explain the terms of the contract, answer your questions and hopefully ease any concerns.
+We can also ensure all required clauses are included, such as those dealing with holdbacks, inspections, financing, deficiencies and the responsibility for payment of GST.

-Buyers usually require sellers to complete a Property Condition Disclosure Statement, which forms part of the contract for purchase and sale.
-But the rule of “buyer beware” still applies, and relying on a Property Condition Disclosure Statement is no substitute for conducting a thorough inspection before making your offer.
+Buyers usually require sellers to complete a Property Disclosure Statement, which forms part of the contract for purchase and sale.
+However, the principal of “buyer beware” still applies, and relying on a Property Disclosure Statement is no substitute for conducting a thorough inspection before making your offer or removing subject conditions.

 Fixtures are also sold with every home, whether or not they are included in the contract.
 A fixture is generally something which is attached to the house, such as built-in dishwasher, light fixtures and built-in bookshelves.
 To be certain, however, it is wise to list all items that go with the home in your contract for purchase and sale.

 If you need a mortgage, you should make your offer conditional on obtaining financing, even if the bank has “pre-approved” a mortgage amount.
 In your contract for purchase and sale, write in the details of the principal amount, the interest rate and the amount of the monthly payments you need.

 If the purchaser is assuming your mortgage, make sure the bank will release you from your personal obligation to repay the loan if the purchaser defaults on the assumed mortgage.